Aftercare

 ☆ Eat a good meal before your appointment to avoid arriving hungry.
 Pack snacks and water, or a meal for full day sessions.

-Please refrain from heavy drinking the night before your appointment, as it can thin the blood and potentially make the process more messy.
+☆ Refrain from heavy drinking the night before your appointment, as it can thin the blood and potentially make the process more messy.

 Additionally, please do not apply numbing cream without discussing with me beforehand